Star black designer Virgil Abloh gets bigger role at LVMH

 Abloh first gained experience at the luxury group as an intern at LVMH-owned Fendi, alongside rapper Kanye West, in 2009.

-The Off-White brand is known for its luxury urban style, featuring hoodies that start at around 400 pounds (S$748).
+The Off-White brand is known for its luxury urban style, featuring hoodies that start at around £400 (S$748).

 LVMH earlier this month took a minority stake in a new clothing and accessories label that is being launched by the former Celine designer Phoebe Philo under her own name.